mwpowellhtx/perils-of-npc/README.md

 (http://msdn.microsoft.com/en-us/library/system.windows.controls.control.aspx)
 and [UserControl]
 (http://msdn.microsoft.com/en-us/library/system.windows.controls.usercontrol.aspx)
 oriented libraries.
-Both of these are examples and are outside the scope of this discussion.
+Both of these are fine examples but are outside the scope of this discussion.

 ### The Model Base Class